espressif/esp-sr/wake_words_engine/ESP_Wake_Words_Customization.md

 	- Sample size: no less than 500 people, among which,
 		- The number of males and females should be similar;
 		- The number of people in different age-group should be similar;
-		- The number of Children should be larger than 100 (If the child is one of your target users).
+		- The number of children should be larger than 100 (If children are one of your target users).
 	- Environment:
 		- It's advise to collect your sample with a Hi-Fi microphone in a professional audio room, with an ambient noise lower than 40 dB.
 		- Each participant should
-			- Position himself/herself at a distance of one meter from the microphone, and repeat the Wake Wordss for 15 times (5 times fast, 10 times normal);
+			- Position himself/herself at a distance of one meter from the microphone, and repeat the Wake Word for 15 times (5 times fast, 10 times normal);
-			- Position himself/herself at a distance of three meters from the microphone, and repeat the Wake Wordss for 15 times (5 times fast, 10 times normal);
+			- Position himself/herself at a distance of three meters from the microphone, and repeat the Wake Word for 15 times (5 times fast, 10 times normal);
 	- The naming of sample file should reflect the sex, age, and speech speed of the sample himself/herself.
 An example for naming your sample file is `female_age_fast_id.wav`.
 Or you can provide a separate form to record these information.

 #### Hardware Design and Test